iAnonymous3000/GitHub-Hardening-Guide/README.md

 - Enable two-factor authentication for your GitHub account.
 - Use a strong and unique password for your mobile device.
 - Be cautious when accessing repositories on public networks.
-- Regularly update the GitHub Mobile app to the latest version.
+- Regularly update- Regularly update the GitHub Mobile app to the latest version.
 - Enable remote wipe capabilities in case your device is lost or stolen.

 🔗 **Additional Resources:**